 “There were no discussions.
 No talks at all about those deaths that I was involved in”.

-So, the managing doctor, of an 8 bedded ward, where 3 deaths had already occurred in the last 7 months, was not informed, of the first death, nor discussed the similarities of the second and third.
+So, the managing doctor, of an 8 bedded ward where 3 deaths had already occurred in only 7 months before he became part of the ward management team was not informed of the first death, nor discussed the similarities of the second and third.

-Nor, even, more crucially, did the doctor connect this death, with the two deaths, less than 2 months before William Johnson, who like William would have been presumably also ‘vomiting up large amounts of body salts’.
+Nor, even, more crucially, did the doctor connect this latest death with the two deaths, less than 2 months before William Johnson, who like William would have been presumably also ‘vomiting up large amounts of body salts’.

-And why was the medication continued in the same high dosage to people incapacitated throwing up permanently in bed.
+The medication was continued in the same high dosage to people incapacitated, throwing up permanently in bed.

 How can this be ‘treatment’ ?

-And why did no one check on the physical health of these successively dying men for the small fortune the hospital was being paid ?
+And why did no one check on the physical health of these successively dying men as they were obviously seriously ill, throwing up and no doubt in constant agony.

-The doctor gave evidence, that it had been impossible even to ‘try’ to examine Mr Johnson’s abdomen, during a ‘routine’ health check, as he would not let it proceed.
+The doctor gave evidence, that it had been impossible even to ‘try’ to examine Mr Johnson’s abdomen during a ‘routine’ health check as he would not let the examination proceed.

-How likely is it, that a man, bed ridden full of chemical coshes, vomiting up salt, would/ could/should have not allowed, a hand on his bowel, easily able, to pick up such a serious impaction, which should in any event, have been picked up from vomiting salt, the side effects of medication and, three previous deaths in similar circumstances ?
+How likely is it that a man, bed ridden full of chemical coshes, vomiting up salt, would/ could/should have not allowed a hand on his bowel area easily able to pick up such a serious impaction, which should in any event, should have been picked up from vomiting salt, the side effects of medication and three previous deaths in similar circumstances in less than 8 months ?

 Did no one ask why all these men were vomiting up body salts ?